 “Hello.
 My name is _____ and I’ll be doing your ______ today.”

-Consider, for example, the young male who greeted me in the hospital’s Medical Imaging Department.
+Consider, by comparison, the young male who greeted me in the hospital’s Medical Imaging Department.

 “Yes, I am.
 And who are YOU? “

-But since surviving my heart attack three years ago, I have decided to stop meekly tolerating bad manners from health care providers.
+But since surviving my heart attack in 2008, I have decided to stop meekly tolerating bad manners from health care providers.

 My responses now range from simply stopping them in mid-sentence in order to force them to make eye contact or to introduce themselves or to explain an upcoming procedure, to complaining directly to their department heads (as I detailed in An Open Letter To All Hospital Staff).

-My first basic rule of interpersonal health care communication: do not under any circumstances let a man who hasn’t bothered with the simple human courtesy of introducing himself to you start sticking objects up your bum.
+1. My first basic rule of interpersonal health care communication: Do not under any circumstances let a man who hasn’t bothered with the simple human courtesy of introducing himself to you start sticking objects up your bum.

 - Just over 78% of patients wanted doctors to shake their hands, while about 18% did not (this study was done prior to the H1N1 flu pandemic scare and subsequent warnings to limit public handshakes).